Alfred Bog: History

+In 2018, planning began to convert it into a provincial park, and effective on July 27, 2023, Ontario Regulation 316/07 of the Provincial Park and Conservation Reserves Act was amended to create Alfred Bog Provincial Park as a 3067 ha non-operating natural environment class park.

 Flora

 The vegetation is characteristic of boreal forest, normally found much farther north.
 Being a domed bog, water enters the bog mainly from natural precipitation creating oligotrophic conditions, ideal for sphagnum moss, the bog's dominant vegetation.
 The peat ranges in depth from 1.2 to 7.1 m, with an average depth of 4.5 m.

 Some of the rare plants in the bog are white fringed orchid, Atlantic sedge, and rhodora.